Griffon0129/DF_OreTrees/README.md

 To use: copy the contenets of all the files to the approperate files in Dwarf Fortress raws.
 Also don't forget to add [PERMITTED_REACTION:MAKE_IRONWOOD_BARS] for example to the entity_default.txt file so that certain civilizations can actually smelt the ore tree wood into bars.
-There is a file called entity_defautl partial that contains all these permitted reaction to quickly copy/paste them in.
+There is a file called entity_default partial that contains all these permitted reaction to quickly copy/paste them in.

-I plan to add several other tree types, at minium, one tree per metal type.
+I've added copper and iron trees to the game.
+My original plan was to add one tree per type of ore, but iron and copper are the most useful out of all the ores so more might not get addes.
+Also, I don't plan on allowing alloys to be made from the tree ores, so most other ores would be pointless.